 This Material Body Series of photographs relates to Maurice Merleau-Ponty’s phenomenological viewer-object discourse where the “subject and object are not separate entities but are reciprocally intertwined and interdependent”.
 I staged my photographic set with a female model, fabric, and a slab of upholstery foam mimicking the home and the connotations of sexuality associated with a bed.
 I explore the material body and the inherent contradiction of protection and concealment with control and power.

-In these photographs I explore dominance and desire between the viewer and the subject, and the inherent tension between the perception of women and patriarchal society.
-I explore the material body and the inherent contradiction of protection and concealment with control and power.
+These photographs explore dominance and the inherent exploitation of women in patriarchal society.
+I explore the material body and the contradiction of protection with control and power.